dyyfk/weiqi-fullstack/README.md

 ### Installation

-1. There is no need for any API Key, that's already included in the repo itself
+1. There is no need for any API Key, since that's already included in the repo itself
 2. Clone the repo
 ```sh
 git clone https:://github.com/dyyfk/go-server.git